dvikut/KidCodersRC/readme.md

 If you wish to use LLM locally on your own computer, download ollama.
 Then in the terminal run ```ollama run [model]``` e.g. 'llama3.2'. and it will download it.
 Later it will run as a service so you don't have to do anything.
 Please be aware that Ollama needs the OLLAMA_HOST environment variable to set to 0.0.0.0 on your computer to be able to receive requests from outside your computer.
 Also check the firewall if you have trouble.

 ## Setup your kid's computer
-If you do python and want to teach your kid:
+Use python to teach your kid to code.

 - copy the for_your_kid/EN directory on your kid's computer (or /HU )
 - set the ip of the car (the *.ip file)